Reinieri Mayorquín

-Reinieri Joel Mayorquín Gámez (born 13 July 1989 in San Pedro Sula) is a Honduran football player, who most recently played for F.C.
+Reinieri Joel Mayorquín Gámez (born 13 July 1989) is a Honduran football player who most recently played for F.C.
 Motagua.
 He has previously played for Norwegian club Aalesunds FK.

 Club career

 Aalesunds FK

 Mayorquín joined Aalesund on a season-long loan-deal in March 2009.
 He played in the first three cup-matches in the 2009 Norwegian Football Cup, which Aalesund won, and impressed head coach Kjetil Rekdal in the second round tie against Kristiansund BK.

-Mayorquín made his debut in Tippeligaen on 1 June 2009, coming off the bench in a 2-1 win at Sandefjord, but Aalesund did not want to use the option to sign him permanently so he returned to Marathón.
+Mayorquín made his debut in Tippeligaen on 1 June 2009, coming off the bench in a 2–1 win at Sandefjord, but Aalesund did not want to use the option to sign him permanently so he returned to Marathón.
 Mayorquín made four appearances as a substitute in Tippeligaen.

 International career

 Mayorquín played at the 2009 FIFA World Youth Championship in Egypt.